Director, Partnership for Economic Prosperity

 Susan has served since 2007 as a trustee of the Davis Joint Unified School District and also serves as delegate to the California School Boards Association.
 She is past president of the Davis School Board and the Yolo County School Boards Association.Together with city, county, school elected representatives and community members, she co-founded Saving California Communities to advocate for reform of state governance structures and the resources necessary to sustain healthy communities.

 Susan holds a Bachelor of Science degree from Cornell University and a Master of Library Science from Syracuse University.
 She is the mother of three daughters and is based in Davis.
-Susan serves on the board of directors for Yolo County Court Appointed Special Advocates (CASA) and is a member of Soroptimist International of Davis.
+Susan serves on the board of directors for Yolo County Court Appointed Special Advocates (CASA) and is a member of California Women Lead.